Skip to content

 • Concrete, mortar, crystalline silica: class H vacuum with automatic filter cleaning, minimum 70 l/s.
 The IU33 Longopac meets these requirements with a continuous bagging system that prevents any contact with dust during disposal.

-• Asbestos removal, lead: certified class H vacuum with sealed bagging.
-The Turbo7 complies with the strictest requirements.
+• Asbestos removal, lead: certified class H vacuum with HEPA H14 compatibility and sealed bagging.
+The IU40, IU51 and IU81 comply with the strictest requirements depending on workload (compact, intermediate, large jobsite).

 Sept Tools solutions for ceiling grinding